Akshaye Khanna: Public image and artistry

+Khanna is regarded as one of the finest actors of his generation.
+Rajeev Masand termed Khanna to be "one of Bollywood's most reclusive actors".
 Komal Panchal of The Indian Express termed him the "most nuanced, subtle actor" and noted, "Akshaye is someone who doesn't force himself onto his characters, but becomes one with every character he portrays on-screen."
 Rohini Iyer of Rediff.com stated, "Akshaye has the knack of coming up with one powerhouse performance after another."
 Khaleej Timess Khalid Mohamed noted, "From being a reluctant actor to being more forthcoming - the formidably talented Akshaye Khanna has turned the wheel."
 Roshmila Bhattacharya of Mumbai Mirror praised the actor for being "very punctual".
 V S Srinivasan of Rediff.com termed Khanna as the "star of the future", after his film Borders release.
-Rajeev Masand termed him to be "one of Bollywood's most reclusive actors".

 Critics noted that the film Dil Chahta Hai marked a major turning point for Khanna.
 Sneha Bengani of Firstpost termed his role to be "written and performed with much care and control".
 She added that the role would have been different "without Akshaye Khanna's able performance".
 Aakriti Anand of Filmfare feels that his "performance in the film is the one that put him on the map."
 Following his portrayal of a variety of characters in Humraaz, Deewangee (both 2002), Hungama (2003), Gandhi, My Father (2007), Race (2008) and Drishyam 2 (2022), Khanna was noted for his versatility.
 In an interview with Nirtika Pandita of The Asian Age, Khanna termed himself to be "a director's actor".
 He further added that he likes to keep "his life private and stays away from social life".
 The New Indian Express named Khanna's performance in Drishyam 2 among the best of the year 2022.